Canal Catorce: History

 The first four transmitters for the system began operations in 2010.
 The Mexico City transmitter, XHOPMA-TDT (now XHSPR-TDT) channel 30, launched on March 23, 2012.
 With this new transmitter, the Canal 30 network launched.
 The name was changed to Una Voz con Todos in 2012 to reflect that outside Mexico City, it was usually on other channel numbers.

 In October 2016, all SPR transmitters were assigned virtual channel 14 for Una Voz con Todos; as a result, cable providers, who are required to carry the channel, placed it on channel 14.
 On November 13, 2017, the name of the channel was changed to Canal Catorce (Channel 14) to reflect its over-the-air and cable channel position.

 Programming

 Programming on Canal Catorce is largely of a cultural and educational nature with the aim of strengthening democratic values in Mexican society.

 In 2019, the SPR and Canal Catorce for the first time took the lead in producing coverage of Independence Day events, which were aired on all Mexican television stations.
+In 2022 the networks returned to providing their own commentary and camera teams while the broadcast of the main audio track of the parade on September 16 was cut to just on Channels 14 and 11, as well as on Canal del Congreso.